 Go to the Support us section

 The Modular Examination Committee (MEC) will meet to consider the progress of students in Stage I and that of continuing students in Stage II and to determine recommendations of awards and special actions to be taken in respect of individual students.
-In particular it is responsible for decisions arising from mitigating circumstances, which affect a student's progress or award.
+In particular, it is responsible for decisions arising from exceptional circumstances which affect a student's progress or award.

 Membership of MEC will be as follows: